-Measures of Dispersion MCQ Questions and Answers for Practice
+Measures of Dispersion MCQ Multiple Choice Questions Answers for Practice

 1. An automobile manufacturer obtains data concerning the sales of six of its deals in the last week of 1996.
 The results indicate the standard deviation of their sales equals 6 autos.
 If this is so, the variance of their sales equals: